Stories

 A mother meticulously collects her daughter’s fingernail clippings.

-✩ Named as a Notable Story in Best American Science Fiction and Fantasy
+✩ Named as a Notable Story in Best American Science Fiction and Fantasy, edited by R.F.
+Kuang

 ✩ Recommended in Book Riot’s “20 Must-Read Horror Short Stories“